 NAVAIR Headquarters Unit and Detachment

-Provides operational and technical support to NAVAIR and its associated Program Executive Offices (PEOs) by leveraging fleet experienced aviators, engineers, maintenance officers and aerospace industry professionals.
+Provides operational and technical support to NAVAIR and its associated Program Executive Offices (PEOs) by leveraging fleet experienced aviators, engineers, maintenance officers and aerospace industry professionals to serve as Subject Matter Experts (SMEs) in numerous areas.

 Naval Air Warfare Center Aircraft Division (NAWCAD) Headquarters Unit and Detachments